rajikudusadewale/rajikudusadewale/README.md

 🎥 When I'm not coding, I am playing pool or spending time with friends and family

-💬 Ask me about Data and Business Analytics
+💬 Ask me about Data Analytics, Engineering, and BI

 📫 How to reach me : Linkedin: @rajikudusadewale, medium: @rajikudusadewale,